jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/tutorials/tutorial-power-bi-key-phrases.md

 ## More Text Analytics services
 <a name="MoreServices"></a>

-The Text Analytics service, one of the Cognitive Services offered by Microsoft Azure, also provides sentiment analysis and language detection.
+The Text Analytics service, one of the Cognitive Research Technologies offered by Microsoft Azure, also provides sentiment analysis and language detection.
 The language detection in particular is useful if your customer feedback isn't all in English.

 Both of these other APIs are similar to the Key Phrases API.
 That means you can integrate them with Power BI Desktop using custom functions that are nearly identical to the one you created in this tutorial.
 Just create a blank query and paste the appropriate code below into the Advanced Editor, as you did earlier.
 (Don't forget your access key!)
 Then, as before, use the function to add a new column to the table.